 We know we shouldn’t ignore the gaps — we really do.
 But how can we actually address them with the time and resources we have?

-Targeting teaching to each student’s individual point of need won’t just help post-pandemic.
+Targeting teaching to each student’s individual point of need isn’t just post-pandemic.
 It’s an approach to teaching that allows students to work at their level, making progress regardless of their starting point.
+And it works.

-This is exactly what the teachers behind the Maths Pathway Learning and Teaching model set out to achieve.
-Engagement and success in maths through a personalised approach to learning.
+This is exactly why the teachers behind the Maths Pathway set out to develop a Learning and Teaching model that enabled truly personalised learning in the classroom.

 How?
 The model uses advanced diagnostics and ongoing formative assessments to provide granular data on each student’s gaps and competencies.
 By identifying each students’ learning profile — what they have mastered, what they are ready to learn next, and what gaps may exist — Maths Pathway gives students the curriculum mapped content they are ready to learn.